keanu-a/tagalog-learning/README.md

 This is a full-stack application.
 Uses React.js for the frontend.
-Uses Express, Node, and MongoDB for the backend
+Uses Express, Node, and MongoDB for the backend.

 My Mongo database holds information about: